TRON-Bioinformatics/splice2neo/README.md

 cds <- GenomicFeatures::cdsBy(txdb, by = c("tx"), use.name = TRUE)

 # canonical junctions
-# the user can choose the best suited datasets for canoical junctions
+# the user can choose the best suited data sets for canonical junctions
 # the object `canonical junction` should be a vector of canonical junctions in the junction format
 canonical_juncs <-
   c("chr1_33361245_33361511_-",
     "chr1_32849649_32852380_-",
     "chrom_start_end_strand")
+# OPTIONAL: if canonical junctions are available as a bed file, the user can transform the bed file into the juntion format:
+# for bed files defined by exon-exon boundaries:
+canonical_juncs <- bed_to_junc(bed_file = "/path/to/canonical/file.bed", type = "exon-exon")
+# for bed files defined by introns:
+canonical_juncs <- bed_to_junc(bed_file = "/path/to/canonical/file.bed", type = "intron")

 # import RNA data
 dat_leafcutter <-
   leafcutter_transform(path = "/your/path/to/leafcutter/results")
+# supported events: exon_skip, intron_retention, alt_3prime, alt_5prime, mutex_exons
 dat_spladder <-
   spladder_transform(path = "/your/path/to/spladder/results")
 dat_rna <-